Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 ## Fulfilling our desires

-Java allows an object to describe how it should be converted to a String with a special method named `toString()` that returns the String equivalent of the object.
+Java allows us to describe how an object should be converted to a String: With a special method named `toString()`.

 --